MY LIFE AND WORK

 When I have some time on my hands, I love reading – my favourite writers are Orhan Pamuk and Amos Oz.
 My love of literature also spreads to my classroom.
 I love introducing my students to literature and try to do it as often as possible – their response to this is great and we have interesting lessons and discussions!
 Both prose and poetry have a special place in our lessons.
 (And as you can guess, one of my favourite places is the Zug Kantonsbibliothek – the cantonal library of my new home, Zug, where I moved to in August 2009.)

-I also like visiting museums, art galleries and I am currently making short trips around Switzerland, to try to get to know the country, the people and the languages more – I love Switzerland and Swiss people!
+I also like visiting museums, art galleries and I am currently making short trips around Switzerland, to try to get to know the country, the people and the languages and dialects even more – I love Switzerland and Swiss people!
 They are so warm and friendly.

 My favourite music comes from the 80s – and Duran Duran are my top band of all time!